-COUNTER’s library, publisher and vendor members have contributed to the development of Release 4 of the Code of Practice.
+COUNTER’s library, vendor and content provider members have contributed to the development the Code of Practice.

 The Code of Practice enables publishers and vendors to produce consistent and credible usage data.
 This allows libraries to compare data received from different vendors and publishers, and to understand and demonstrate the value of the electronic resources to which they subscribe.

 COUNTER and NISO partner with other organizations to provide tools that facilitate the implementation of the COUNTER standards.
-COUNTER also encourages the development of Open Source tools, such as the http://www.niso.org/workrooms/).
-Further information on these tools may be found on the NISO/ /tools/#harvester website.Harvester for Consortia (
+COUNTER also encourages the development of Open Source tools, such as the http://www.niso.org/workrooms/sushi/tools/#harvester).
+Further information on these tools may be found on the NISO/SUSHI website.Harvester for Consortia (

-AServer must respond to the Request from a client within 120 seconds.
-Servers that are unable to deliver consistently a completed usage report within this timeframe should adopt an architecture that allows for background processing of usage data – the server can respond to the initial request with a “Server Busy” exception while queuing the request for background processing.
+AServer must respond to the SUSHI from a client within 120 seconds.
+SUSHI Servers that are unable to deliver consistently a completed usage report within this timeframe should adopt an architecture that allows for background processing of usage data – the server can respond to the initial with a “Server Busy” exception while queuing the for background processing.
 Since most clients will wait minutes or hours before retrying the request, the report will be ready to be delivered on the subsequent request.

 Further information onis available in Appendix C of this Code of Practice

-Comprehensive information on http://www.niso.org/workrooms/).
-As well as full documentation on the standard itself, the / website provides:is also available on the NISO/ website (
+Comprehensive information onhttp://www.niso.org/workrooms/sushi/).
+As well as full documentation on the standard itself, the website provides:is also available on the NISO/SUSHI website (